Nosto/nosto-magento/README.md

 ## Changelog

+### 2.1.3
+* Fix reading email address of account owner when creating new account

 ### 2.1.2
 * Fix product urls to be tagged with current store info so the crawler sees the correct product data